phanthanhhue/Blog/README.md

 	- As a user, i want to be able to highlight the various syntax of code blocks that I share on my blog.
 	- As a user, I want to show the visitors an potential employers examples of my work, of stuff I've built.
 	- As a user, I want to be able to have visitors contact me through a form on my site.
-	- As a user, I want visitors to br able to leave comments on my posts.
+	- As a user, I want visitors to be able to leave comments on my posts.

-## Modeling ouur Data
+## Modeling our Data

 	**Post**
 		title:string